Microplastics Pollution in Water: Issues and Treatment Using Foam Fractionation/Froth Flotation

-Micro and nanoplastics (MNPs) enter the ecosystems due to coastal, industrial, and domestic pathways, and are a threat to the environment.
-Developing a reliable and fast MNP synthesis method is vital for conducting quality experiments to understand the fate, behaviour, and impact of these plastics in the environment.
-Unfortunately, the current reference materials that are available for instrument calibration purposes do not accurately mimic particles produced in nature.
+Micro and nano plastics (MNPs) entering ecosystems due to coastal, industrial, and domestic activities, become a threat to the environment.
+Developing a reliable and fast MNPs synthesis method is vital for conducting quality experiments to understand the fate and behaviour of MNPs in the environment.
+The MNPs reference materials that are produced for instrument calibration purposes do not fit the criteria to mimic particles produced in nature.
 The initial scope of the research is on finding and developing a suitable methodology for producing synthetic MNPs in the laboratory environment.
-One way for micro and nanoplastics to enter the environment is through wastewater treatment plants.
-The by-product of wastewater treatment is a mixture of water and organic materials which is then dumped directly into landfills.
-Unfortunately, during this process micro and nanoplastics that were present in the wastewater are also deposited into landfills and leach chemicals which eventually find their way back into the wastewater treatment systems.
+The release of wastewater produced during domestic laundering directly into sewers becomes a source of microplastics into wastewater treatment systems (WWTP), which eventually find their way into the aquatic systems.
 This closed-loop and cyclic process results in a continuous increase of MNPs loading into the wastewater treatment system.
-Unfortunately, there is a lack of comprehensive study on the removal efficiency of MNPs from the leachate treatment plants, hence a reliable and efficient separation process is necessary to decrease this load.
-Similarly, stormwater is considered a major land-based MNP source to the water bodies.
-Currently, there is no active system for stormwater treatment, and untreated stormwater feeds directly to creeks and rivers, depositing a large amount of plastic into the environment.
-This research aims to look at a suitable treatment process for stormwater.
+There is a lack of comprehensive studies on the removal efficiency of MNPs from the wastewater generated from domestic laundry.
+Hence, a reliable and efficient separation process is necessary to decrease the MNPs load.

-Due to their low density and water-repelling properties, the foaming systems are seemingly low-cost treatment systems for the removal of MNPs from stormwater and landfill leachates.
-Although significant studies are available on microplastic removal through this technique, no clear explanation exists on the bubble-plastic particle adhesion and their transport in the foaming system.
-The overall aim of this research is to understand the application of foam flotation for the removal of micro and nano plastics from contaminated water systems and develop the experimental conditions to improve the flotation performance.
+Due to low density and hydrophobic properties, the foaming systems are seemly low-cost treatment systems for the removal of MNPs from domestic laundering wastewater.
+Although significant studies are available on microplastic removal through this technique, no clear explanation existed on the bubble-plastic particle adhesion and their transport phenomena in the foaming system.
+The overall aim of this research is to understand the application of foam flotation for the removal of micro and nano plastics from the MNPs contaminated water and develop the experimental conditions to improve the flotation performance.

 Research Outputs